Connect with others who understand.

 • Kidney function

-Kidney function can be impaired by the abnormal proteins made by the cancerous plasma cells and by high calcium levels.
-People living with multiple myeloma who have abnormally functioning kidneys survive an average of 20 months compared to 40 months in people with healthy kidneys.
-Bone disease may also be a sign of advancing multiple myeloma and a poorer outlook for the person living with the disease.
+Kidney function can be affected by the abnormal proteins produced by the cancerous plasma cells and by high calcium levels.
+People with multiple myeloma and impaired kidney function have an average survival of 20 months compared to 40 months for those with healthy kidneys.

-As new treatments are approved and applied, the outlook and survival for people living with multiple myeloma should continue to improve.
-Ongoing cancer research, including many clinical trials, is underway to develop new cancer treatments for multiple myeloma.
+As new multiple myeloma treatments are approved and applied, the outlook and survival for people living with the disease should continue to improve.
+Ongoing cancer research, including numerous clinical trials, aims to develop more effective treatments for multiple myeloma.

 Talk With Others Who Understand